Engin-Boot/pong-stage-shweta-shinde/Stage0/ScoreKeeper.md

 ## Functionality

 Consists of-
+    addPenalty function-
+    increments Penalty for respective Player
+    checkPenalty function-
-    addPenalty function- increments Penalty for respective Player checkPenalty function - checks if any of the penalty field is greater than the MAXLIMIT
+    checks if any of the penalty field is greater than the MAXLIMIT